haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 </a>

 By default, the recommended cut-off value is 7.5 Å.
 However, because of the limited number of docking trials you performed with respect to the sampling requirements (due to flexibility and AIR restraints) the cut-off of 7.5 Å will not result in any clusters and hence no proper finalization of the docking run and it therefore increased to 20 Å.
-Under "normal" conditions (i.e. not this tutorial), the 7.5 Å cut-off is good value to use.
+Under *normal* conditions (i.e. not this tutorial), the default 7.5 Å cut-off is good value to use.

 **Symmetry restraints:**